We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you have a Bosch dishwasher, you’ll probably agree with me that one of its best features is its quietness while running a cycle.

-This is why Bosch designed the InfoLight, a red light at the bottom of your appliance that reflects on the floor and indicates whether your dishwasher is running a cycle or not.
+It’s because of such stealthy operation that Bosch designed the InfoLight, a red light that shines onto the floor and indicates whether your dishwasher is running a cycle.

 The InfoLight is available in different Bosch dishwasher models, such as the SPE68B55UC or SPX68B55UC.